Etown-CS310/club_hub/README.md

     - Calendar page to keep up with club activities happening on campus

-    - Clubs pages for each club that can be customized through club user login
+    - Clubs pages for each club that can be customized through club user login (acts as a template)

 # Layout Design